 Welcome to #GameChangersNI

-Hosted by Electric Ireland, this virtual event will invoke insightful discussion, exploring the issue of Why Do Teenage Girls Drop Out Of Sport?”.
+Hosted by Electric Ireland, this virtual invoked insightful discussion, exploring the issue of Why Do Teenage Girls Drop Out Of Sport?”.

 Research has shown that one in two young women drop out of a sports activity before they reach the age of twenty, a specific statistic within Irish sport.
-There are multiple reasons why young women drop out, which will be discussed in detail at the event.
+There are multiple reasons why young women drop out.
 There is also a perception in schools that boys are better at sports than girls which results in more time being spent in developing their skills.
 As the sponsor for women’s and girls’ football at every level across NI, Electric Ireland has identified this as an area where we can lend pragmatic and tangible support with the ultimate aim of helping young women in sport and in particular, female football, grow.

 “Why do teenage girls drop out of sport?”

-We want through discussion, to explore the different reasons and address the solutions and support we can provide to these young women.
+We explored the different reasons and address the solutions and support we can provide to these young women.